 Our operating revenue grew significantly in 2016 primarily as a result of growth in loan originations on our platform.
-In 2016, we originated RMB22.2 billion (US\$3.2 billion) in loans, representing a 263% increase from 2015.
-As of December 31, 2015 and 2016, we had approximately RMB3.4 billion and RMB9.9 billion (US\$1.4 billion), respectively, in outstanding principal balance of loans.
+In 2016 and the six months ended June 30, 2017, we originated RMB22.2 billion (US\$3.3 billion) and RMB17.3 billion (US\$2.6 billion) in loans, respectively, representing a 263% increase and a 116% increase from 2015 and the six months ended June 30, 2016, respectively.
+As of December 31, 2015 and 2016 and June 30, 2017, we had approximately RMB3.4 billion, RMB9.9 billion (US\$1.5 billion) and RMB12.5 billion (US\$1.8 billion), respectively, in outstanding principal balance of loans.
 Growth in our loan originations and outstanding principal balance has been driven primarily by the addition of new customers and increasing business from existing customers.
-The number of our active customers grew from approximately 1.5 million in 2015 to approximately 3.0 million in 2016.
+The number of our active customers grew from approximately 1.5 million in 2015 to approximately 3.0 million in 2016, and grew from approximately 2.1 million in the six months ended June 30, 2016 to approximately 2.5 million in the six months ended June 30, 2017.
 We anticipate that our future growth will continue to depend in part on attracting new customers.

 In addition, we believe the repeat borrowing behavior of our existing customers will be important to our future growth.
-Of all active customers on our platform in 2015 and 2016, approximately 63% and 74%, respectively, were repeat customers who had successfully borrowed on our platform at least once previously.
+Of all active customers on our platform in 2015, 2016 and the six months ended June 30, 2017, approximately 63%, 74% and 87%, respectively, were repeat customers who had successfully borrowed on our platform at least once previously.
 We believe our significant number of repeat customers is primarily due to our ability to address the credit needs of our targeted customer cohort, the superior customer experience on our platform and the competitiveness of loan pricing.
 The extent to which we generate repeat business from our customers will be an important factor in our continued revenue growth.